hermo/flow-techdemo/README.md

 Run ```flow```.
 It should report *"No Errors"*

+Edit the code and introduce a typo like order.pricetotal and rerun flow.

 # Editor support & more

 Editor support is limited but Facebook has a